-DOBUTAMINE HYDROCHLORIDE IN DEXTROSE- dobutamine hydrochloride injection, solution
+DOBUTAMINE IN DEXTROSE- dobutamine in dextrose injection, solution

 Dobutamine in 5% Dextrose Injection, USP is a sterile, nonpyrogenic, prediluted solution of dobutamine hydrochloride and dextrose in water for injection.
 It is administered by intravenous infusion.